How to Make a Pit Bull Release its Bite

 Have you heard of the break stick?
-If you search on Google how to make a pit bull release its bite, you will probably discover it.
+If you search how to make a pit bull release their bite online, you will probably see this object.
 A break stick is a device inserted into the mouth of a pit bull (behind their molars) to facilitate the release of their grip on another dog.
 See image below.

-Now, a responsible pit bull owner who has dedicated them self to thorough training and given plenty of affection to their dog will have no use for it.
-The break stick is a device popular amongst dog fighters or those who do not want to socialize their dog.
-Not socializing their dog encourages aggression and thus makes them great performers for dog fights.
+Now, a responsible pit bull owner who has dedicated themselves to thoroughly train and give plenty of affection to their dog will have no use for it.
+The break stick is a device popular amongst dog fighters or those who do not train their dogs through positive reinforcement, instead, they opt for cruel punishments.